Philosophy

 About the Program

 The Department of Philosophy provides excellent training in both research and teaching.
-The nationally and internationally renowned faculty have expertise in the core areas of philosophy, with particular strengths in epistemology, ethics, philosophy of mind, and political philosophy, and also in various specialties, including philosophy of biology, experimental philosophy, and the foundations of decision and game theory.
-With 11 full time faculty and around 25 graduate students, we offer a supportive community for pursuit of the MA and the PhD, with a broad range of courses, rigorous training, attentive, high-quality advising, the opportunity to develop a professional network through our series of colloquia and conferences, and help in every aspect of job seeking.
+The nationally and internationally renowned faculty have expertise in the core areas of philosophy, with particular strengths in epistemology, philosophy of mind, and philosophy of science, and also in various specialties, including philosophy of biology, experimental philosophy, and the foundations of decision and game theory.
+With 13 full time faculty and around 21 graduate students, we offer a supportive community for pursuit of the MA and the PhD, with a broad range of courses, rigorous training, attentive, high-quality advising, the opportunity to develop a professional network through our series of colloquia and conferences, and help in every aspect of job seeking.
 We give students the advice and support they need to present their work at regional and national conferences, and to publish in professional journals, before they begin to look for jobs.
 We also give our students extensive training and experience in teaching, including assistantships with award-winning teachers.

 Although we award an MA degree, we only admit students to our PhD program (with the MA obtained in the process).

-We receive about 50 applications per year and offer funding to about 10-15% of these.
-The normal ranges of scores for students we admit are: GRE Verbal 158-170, GRE Quantitative 147-166, and GPA in the major (normally philosophy) 3.9.
-Our decisions are also based on the quality of the writing sample, letters of reference, and other factors, such as degree of fit with the Department.
+We receive about 50 applications per year and offer funding to about 8-10% of these.
+Our decisions are based on the quality of the writing sample, letters of reference, and other factors, such as degree of fit with the Department.

 Professional Development